 Cine Matte During The Day

 I will soon take some street shots during the day, as this customized film recipe may look different in the daylight and for a video shoot.
-Photographers who shoot street portraits can check out the Retro Allure portrait film recipe for the Fujifilm X-T4.
+Photographers who shoot street portraits can check out the Downtown Bloom or Nomadic Mood for the Fujifilm X-T4.
 Let me know in the comment and results if you have tried out my recipe above.